17 Product Hunt Alternatives That Actually Work (2026)

 What is the best launch platform for indie hackers?#

 Indie hackers specifically benefit from platforms that reward transparency and genuine participation.
 Indie Hackers (the community) is the obvious choice for sharing your journey and numbers.
 RankInPublic works well because the tournament format levels the playing field between bootstrapped products and VC-backed ones.
 Reddit (r/SideProject, r/SaaS, r/EntrepreneurRideAlong) is excellent if you are willing to share real stories.
 Avoid platforms that require large audiences to succeed.
+For more tactics on early traction, read our guide on how to get your first 100 SaaS users.

 How do I know if a launch platform is worth my time?#